Birmingham, AL

 Above-normal building activity with healthy demand.
 Balanced expansion — the market is absorbing new supply without stress.

-Birmingham's 7 counties show moderate divergence — St. Clair County carries the most risk (Elevated) while Walker County anchors the lower end.
+Birmingham's 7 counties show moderate divergence — St. Clair County carries the most risk (High Risk) while Walker County anchors the lower end.

 Birmingham, AL shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
-St. Clair County contributes the most structural risk (Elevated, driven by permit growth), while Walker County anchors the lower end (Low Risk).
+St. Clair County contributes the most structural risk (High Risk, driven by permits per capita), while Walker County anchors the lower end (Low Risk).

 | County | Score ▼ |